-Circumstance affecting project or budget.
+General: 1.
+Implement comments on literature review after they come in.
+2. Finish the update for the costs and benefits of mitigation measures Significant Results: None Circumstance affecting project or budget.
 (Please describe any challenges encountered or anticipated that might affect the completion of the project within the time, scope and fiscal constraints set forth in the agreement, along with recommended solutions to those problems).

-Positive:

-MDT funded a project for 2 electrified barriers along Hwy 93N, contract is signed.
-Contracted Services Agreement with the installers for electrified barriers are not finalized yet.
+Positive: MDT funded a project for 2 electrified barriers along Hwy 93N, contract is signed.
+Contracted Services Agreement with the 2 installers are active.
+Negative: Covid-19 increased expenses related to transportation.
+Potential Implementation: None

-Negative:

-Covid-19 increased expenses related to transportation.

-None